haumdaucher-datalab/haumdaucher-kubeflow/README.md

 ## How it works

-Kustomize is used to pull in external manifests from kubeflow/manifests repository, overlays are used from within this repository.
+* Kustomize is used to pull external manifests from [kubeflow/manifests repository](https://github.com/kubeflow/manifests/tree/v1.3-branch), patches are then applied from within this repository.
+* *xxxx.secret.yaml* files are git-crypt encrypted.
+There are *xxxx.example.yaml* files which may be adapted.
+* On the haumdaucher clusters cert-manager is deployed differently.
+The lines are therefore commented out.

 ## example installation with minikube